Nonfiction Book Editor and Proofreader

-Books on whose manuscripts she worked have won a number of awards and named honors, including New York Times Notable Book of the Year; the Tankard Award; Choice Outstanding Book of the Year; National Jewish Book Award; Choice Outstanding Academic Title—and those are the ones she knows about.
-She has been privileged to edit forewords by such authors as John Kenneth Galbraith and Morely Safer.
-Campbell's own work as a reporter and that of her reporters was nominated for several Pulitzers by various newspapers.
+Her edited books have won a number of awards and honors, including New York Times Notable Book of the Year, the Tankard Award, Choice Outstanding Book of the Year, National Jewish Book Award, and Choice Outstanding Academic Title.
+She has been privileged to edit forewords for John Kenneth Galbraith and Morley Safer.
+Campbell’s own work as a reporter was nominated for a Pulitzer.

 Her background makes her ideally suited for the academic who wants to write for a general audience—she is familiar with the mores and cadences of the academy but has never lost the ear for plain language that she developed as a journalist.
 Her standards are high, but her motto is “Never give a critic a free lunch.”
 She regards editing as a collaborative process and wants to help authors produce their best work, leaving nothing (as the horseracing people say) at the gate, Her attention to detail is ferocious—authors are amazed by her ability to catch discrepancies, inconsistencies, and redundancies hundreds of pages apart.
 Her favorite compliment from an author?
 “You make me sound like me—only better!”